Luigi-Pizzolito/LoRaMeshNetwork-IIoT/README.md

  ---

 ### Installation and Running Server Code
+1. Clone this repository by running `git clone https://github.com/Luigi-Pizzolito/LoRaMeshNetwork-IIoT.git`.

-1. `cd` to the NodeServer folder.
+2. `cd` to the NodeServer folder.
-2. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
-3. To start the server run `npm start`.
+4. To start the server run `npm start`.